MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/overview.md

 ## Upgrade your environment to use the Microsoft Graph PowerShell SDK

-To understand how to migrate to Microsoft Graph PowerShell, follow the [migration guide](migration-steps.md).
+To understand how to migrate from Azure AD PowerShell to Microsoft Graph PowerShell, follow the [migration guide](migration-steps.md).

 ## Install the Microsoft Graph PowerShell SDK